 The University and the School of Law offer funding for PhD candidates.
 The amount of funding available varies year upon year and the exact value of each individual award will be decided after decisions on acceptance to the PhD programme are made.

-Some students may receive a scholarship which covers the full tuition fee; others may receive a maintenance grant to support living costs; alternatively a full scholarship including both fees and stipend may be awarded.
+Some students may receive a scholarship which covers the full tuition fee; others may receive a maintenance grant to support living costs; alternatively, a full scholarship including both fees and stipend may be awarded.
 These scholarships include the prestigious Sir Francis Hill Scholarship, the Vice-Chancellor's Scholarships for Research Excellence and School of Law Scholarships.

 Scholarship awards are made on the basis of academic merit and the strength of the proposed doctoral research.
 These scholarships are available in all areas of law in which the school is able to offer supervision.

 Applying before the end of January guarantees that you will be considered for funding by internal sources.

 The University postgraduate funding website also provides information on scholarships and awards you may be eligible for.